 Bond is taken to a Russian military jet, where the men on-board ask for “the grease.”
 Turns out they are new pairs of sneakers, and that explains the Russian involvement, or something.

-They land at the ICBM base in Kazakhstan, and Bond—err, “Dr. Arkov”—is introduced to Denise Richards, an atomic physicist named “Dr. Christmas Jones.”
-And boy does she play the part of a rocket scientist convincingly.
+They land at the ICBM base in Kazakhstan, and Bond—err, “Dr. Arkov”—is introduced to Denise Richards…I mean, an atomic physicist named “Dr. Christmas Jones.”
+And boy does Denise play the part of a rocket scientist convincingly.

 Colonel Akakievich (commanding officer at the site): Don’t bother.
 Not interested in men.
 Take my word for it.
 This year we decommissioned four test sites.
 Not even a glimmer.